JacekJagosz/CUDA_course/0_FinalProject/Report.md

 But I found out this approach brings a lot of its own incompatibilities with it.
 It is a standalone package that doesn't require the rest of ROCm stack, but it does require a new LLVM (the newer the higher CUDA support), as well as a full CUDA SDK installation.

 That fact immediately breaks the idea of fully open source running of CUDA code.
-Also because of its license many Linux distributions can't package CUDA and include it in its repositories, including mine.
+Also because of its license many Linux distributions can't package CUDA and include it in its repositories, including one I used.
 I tried in many ways manually extracting the CUDA installer, to get the libraries and headers.
 But it turns out that HIPify still uses LLVM's full CUDA detection, which means LLVM checks all components of CUDA and if they were properly installed, including e.g. device libraries.[^4]

 After a lot of trying I had to use a different OS for just translation to HIP, I used Ubuntu 20.04 with CUDA SDK straight from Nvidia, and then I could use that translated code on my OS with fully build from source software stack.